 If your relationship is so destroyed that negotiations aren’t possible, then talk with a licensed New Mexico divorce lawyer and tell him or her about every little issue you can possibly think of as being a part of your divorce and speak candidly about what you would like to achieve.

 In return, your attorney can craft the most effective plan for resolving the issues with the goal of providing you peace of mind as it pertains to your emotional and physical well being, in addition to potentially easing the burden on your wallet.

 New Mexico Divorce Lawyer

 If you are a man facing divorce in New Mexico, you should contact a New Mexico divorce lawyer to ensure your rights are protected.
 Cordell & Cordell Albuquerque divorce lawyers are licensed to practice throughout the state and are available for consultations should you seek additional information or possible legal representation.
-Please call 1-866-DADS-LAW or 505-767-7200 to schedule an appointment.
+Please call 1-866-DADS-LAW to schedule an appointment.